mjskay/tidybayes/README.md

 Finally, `tidybayes` aims to fit into common workflows through **compatibility with other packages**:

+-   Its core functions for returning tidy data frames of draws are built on top of `posterior::as_draws_df()`.

 -   Drop-in functions to translate tidy column names used by `tidybayes` to/from names used by other common packages and functions, including